-The play was written to be easily staged with two actors using a single set and a minimum of sound and lighting cues.
+"Mitch Maclay Sings Just for You" is a one-act comedy/drama by Craig Bailey, easily staged with two actors using a single set and a minimum of sound and lighting cues.

-Chris and Loralie await one-time pop sensation Mitch Maclay's upcoming visit to small-town radio station TRU-92.
-What is it about the has-been crooner's appearance that's put them at odds?
+While Chris and Loralie contemplate their place in a changing broadcast industry they debate the nature of Mitch's promotional tour.
+What is it about the has-been crooner's upcoming visit that puts them at odds?
 And will he even show up?

 "Mitch Maclay Sings Just for You" explores the fine line that separates patience vs. complacency when pursuing life's dreams; and questions the role lineage plays in determining the true essence of self.